 Know Your Roof Penetrations

-Roof vents, electrical conduit, utility pipes, satellite dishes, HVAC curbs, lightning protection: The reasons for roof penetrations are numerous.
+The reasons for roof penetrations are numerous: roof vents, electrical conduit, utility pipes, satellite dishes, HVAC curbs, lightning protection.
 According to the National Roofing Contractors Association (NRCA), “The most vulnerable part of any roof system is that point at which the horizontal roof deck and a vertical surface join.”
 While some roofs have more penetrations than others, all penetrations can be a source of leaks if not installed and maintained properly.

 Roof penetrations should be flashed in accordance with the roof system manufacturer’s instructions, using material compatible with the roofing membrane.
 Where possible, flashings should extend a minimum of eight inches above the finished roof surface.